-- The project operations can have a significant impact on the health & safety of the surrounding community members especially if it's a densely populated area. - Among the usual community impact issues are: - Nuisance check for any physical evidence of foul smell, noise, air pollution etc. due to project operations that may impact the local community - Life and Fire Safety: The client should have made adequate provisions for detection, prevention, control and management of fire incidents.
+- The project operations can have a significant impact on the health & safety of the surrounding community members especially if it's a densely populated area. - Among the usual community impact issues are: - Nuisance check for any physical evidence of foul smell, noise, air pollution etc. due to project operations that may impact the local community. - Life and Fire Safety: The client should have made adequate provisions for detection, prevention, control and management of fire incidents.
 Adequate equipment need to be in place, including an emergency response, and safe evacuation plan.
 This is more critical in case of public access buildings such as hospitals, hotels, administration and commercial buildings etc. - Structural Safety and project infrastructure: In some large infrastructure projects such as hydro power with dam/reservoir, a chemical plant etc. has the potential to impact a large number of general public in case of an accident, equipment failure or damage to project assets such as dam breakage, chemical leakage etc. - Water quality and availability a water intensive industry situated in a water stressed region can create imbalances and lead to social unrest which may impact the operations.
-This becomes a significant risk in case of a water intensive industry such as power, textile, beverage, cement, ceramic etc. Industries which are using wood as the raw material and are situated in an area where wood is used as the fuel can also lead to conflicts. - Hazardous materials: if using hazardous materials, the client should ensure sufficient safeguards in place, e.g. safe and guarded storage of pesticides, explosives, inflammable materials, to minimize or avoid community exposure to potential harmful impacts - Some examples where business activities can adversely impact community health and safety include: tannery and other chemical toxic wastes dumped in water bodies, high noise and sound from power plants or generators, foul smell from poultry farms, structural faults in industrial buildings impact adjacent houses, hot water discharge from steel rerolling mills killing fishes in the nearby water bodies, unsafe chemical handling resulting in explosion and loss of life in the community etc. - Please list in the Remarks section what sort of risks might arise from the client's operation which can impact the community health and safety.
+This becomes a significant risk in case of a water intensive industry such as power, textile, beverage, cement, ceramic etc. Industries which are using wood as the raw material and are situated in an area where wood is used as the fuel can also lead to conflicts. - Hazardous materials: if using hazardous materials, the client should ensure sufficient safeguards in place, e.g. safe and guarded storage of pesticides, explosives, inflammable materials, to minimize or avoid community exposure to potential harmful impacts.
+Schedule 16 to 18 of the EPR 2020 mentions formats for management of hazardous waste. - Some examples where business activities can adversely impact community health and safety include: tannery and other chemical toxic wastes dumped in water bodies, high noise and sound from power plants or generators, dust and emissions from cement, brick and other industries, foul smell from poultry farms, structural faults in industrial buildings impact adjacent houses, hot water discharge from steel rerolling mills killing fishes in the nearby water bodies, unsafe chemical handling resulting in explosion and loss of life in the community etc. - Please list in the Remarks section what sort of risks might arise from the client's operation which can impact the community health and safety.

-3,4 Is there any evidence of community consultation with key stakeholders including indigenous people?
+3.4 Is there any evidence of community consultation with key stakeholders including indigenous people?